 Jennifer’s strength lies in her ability to transform complex issues into understandable and actionable plans

-Jennifer speaks and writes on a range of employment labour law topics, including human rights, and regularly delivers seminars and training to clients on workplace issues.
+Jennifer speaks and writes on a range of employment and labour law topics, including human rights, and regularly delivers seminars and training to clients on workplace issues.

 Education